-People with a diagnosis of stroke admitted to two stroke rehabilitation units in North East Scotland were screened for trial inclusion within one week of admission to rehabilitation from acute stroke units, typically less than two weeks after stroke onset.
-Two study researchers, the research manager - an artist researcher and co-author (CK) – and a psychologist (MT) conducted screening and obtained informed consent for participation from interested stroke survivors meeting inclusion criteria.
+People diagnosed with stroke admitted to two stroke rehabilitation units in North East Scotland were screened for trial inclusion within one week of admission to rehabilitation, typically less than two weeks after stroke onset.
+Two study researchers, the research manager, also an artist, researcher and co-author (CK) – and a psychologist (MT) conducted screening and obtained informed consent for participation from interested stroke survivors.

 Medically stable survivors participating in usual rehabilitation therapies and with planned rehabilitation duration of at least three weeks were considered eligible.
 Stroke survivors with transient ischaemic attack; who were unconscious; medically unwell; unable to participate in usual rehabilitation activities or to provide informed consent, were excluded.